-RWE is one of the world's leading producers of renewable energy and operates a global portfolio of about 17 gigawatts (GW) of renewable wind, solar and battery storage projects.
+RWE is one of the world's leading producers of renewable energy and operates a global portfolio of about 19 gigawatts (GW) of renewable wind, solar and battery storage projects.

-In addition, there are more than 100 renewable energy projects under construction in multiple countries throughout the world, totalling about 8 GW.
+In addition, there are various renewable energy projects under construction in multiple countries throughout the world, totalling about 12 GW.